 Corinda State School provides a supportive and challenging learning environment that strives to improve learning outcomes for all students.
-An important factor in achieving continual improvement is the effective use of Information Communication Technologies (ICTs) by all teachers and students from Preparatory Year to Year Seven.
+An important factor in achieving continual improvement is the effective use of Information Communication Technologies (ICTs) by all teachers and students from the Preparatory Year to Year Seven.

-Significant importance is placed upon providing support for staff so as they can embrace effective new technologies.
+Significant importance is placed upon providing support for staff so they can embrace effective new technologies.
 The inclusion of ICTs into teacher planning ensures a whole of school approach to using computers and delivering Information Communication Technologies in the curriculum for all year levels.
 This integrated approach strengthens the students' concept that using ICTs is an integral part of their lives.
 A variety of engaging and challenging approaches is supported at Corinda State School to make effective use of computers and Information Communication Technologies.
 Each teacher has been issued with a laptop as a part of the Computers for Teachers initiative.
-Professional development will be provided to staff to maximise the utilisation the nine Interactive Whiteboards and class set of laptops networked wirelessly across the campus.
-Staff currently access digital resources via the One Portal, One School, The Learning Place and our own school website.
+Professional development will be provided to staff to maximise the utilisation of the Interactive Whiteboards and data projectors throughout the school.
+A class set of laptops networked wirelessly across the campus provides flexibility in learning contexts.
+Staff currently access digital resources via One Portal, One School, The Learning Place and our own school website.
 This ensures that all school curriculum programs and related teaching units are easily located for whole staff use.
-As Education Queensland's One School system is progressively rolled out it will be used for planning, reporting and assessment in an e-learning environment.
+As Education Queensland's One School system is progressively rolled out it is being used for planning, reporting and assessment in an elearning environment.
+The school will be commencing its first one-to-one technology class in 2013.
+Each student in the class will have use of an ipad2 as their learning tool to work on at school and at home.
+In 2014, the most relevant and up-to-date technologies will be considered for the one-to-one class option.